lucavenir/riverpod_architecture_example/README.md

 Writing **unit tests** for this repository is an exercise left to the reader (check out - yourself! - how easy it is to maintain this codebase); indeed, PRs are welcome!

 This repository is the result of several years of experiments onto real-world applications.
-We - as a team - have shot ourselves in the food so many times before crafting this final result.
+We - as a team - have shot ourselves in the foot so many times before crafting this final result.
 We hope this example will help you to avoid the same mistakes.